-The Long Unwinding Road has been added to your bookmarks.
+The Long Unwinding Road has been saved

 “If something cannot go on forever, it will stop,” wrote economist Herbert Stein.
 In some ways, that describes the borrowing-saving imbalance in the global economy.
 While it may not stop soon, it is unlikely to increase and may wane.
 There are several scenarios through which the imbalance might be corrected, and the unwinding of that imbalance may well lead to a new path for global consumer spending.